project-chip/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

 -   `CONFIG_MATTER_LOG_LEVEL_INFO`
 -   `CONFIG_MATTER_LOG_LEVEL_DBG`

-**Shell**
+#### Shell

 You can enable the Matter shell library using the `CONFIG_CHIP_LIB_SHELL` Kconfig option.
 This option lets you use the Matter specific shell commands.
 See [Using CLI in nRF Connect examples](nrfconnect_examples_cli.md) for the list of available Matter shell commands.

-**Matter device identification**
+#### Matter device identification

 Matter has many mandatory and optional ways to identify a specific device.
-These can be used for various purposes, such as dividing devices into groups (by function, by vendor or by location), device commissioning or vendor-specific cases before the device was commissioned (for example, identifying factory software version or related features).
+These can be used for various purposes, such as dividing devices into groups (by function, by vendor, or by location), device commissioning or vendor-specific cases before the device was commissioned (for example, identifying factory software version or related features).

-Only some part of these features can be configured using Kconfig options and only those were listed below:
+Only some part of these features can be configured using Kconfig options:

--   `CONFIG_CHIP_DEVICE_TYPE` - type of device that uses the Matter Device Type Identifier, for example Door Lock (0x000A) or Dimmable Light Bulb (0x0101).
+-   `CONFIG_CHIP_DEVICE_TYPE` - This option specifies the type of device that uses the Matter Device Type Identifier, for example Door Lock (0x000A) or Dimmable Light Bulb (0x0101).
--   `CONFIG_CHIP_COMMISSIONABLE_DEVICE_TYPE` - enables including optional device
+-   `CONFIG_CHIP_COMMISSIONABLE_DEVICE_TYPE` - This option enables including optional device
     type subtype in the commissionable node discovery record, which allows filtering of the discovery results to find the nodes that match the device type.
--   `CONFIG_CHIP_ROTATING_DEVICE_ID` - enables rotating device identifier, an
-    optional feature that provides an additional unique identifier for each device.
+-   `CONFIG_CHIP_ROTATING_DEVICE_ID` - This option enables the rotating device identifier, an optional feature that provides an additional unique identifier for each device.
 This identifier is similar to the serial number, but it additionally changes at predefined times to protect against long-term tracking of the